 Responsible breeders will test kittens for health issues, but it's important to keep regularly scheduled vet appointments and take the advice of your cat's vet.
 Diseases and other health problems can develop later in life and should be routinely monitored.

-What we know today as the Tonkinese was first referred to as a “Chocolate Siamese” at a cat show in 1880s Britain, referring to the breed’s dark brown chocolate point coat and resemblance to the Siamese cat.
-The breed’s popularity didn’t take off in the UK, and after a short while the cats ceased to exist in Britain.
+What we know today as the Tonkinese was first referred to as a "Chocolate Siamese" at a cat show in 1880s Britain, referring to the breed's dark brown chocolate point coat and resemblance to the Siamese.
+The breed's popularity didn't take off in the UK, and after a short while the cats ceased to exist in Britain.

 However, the cats kept turning up in Thailand and the area formerly known as Burma (now Myanmar)—likely as a result of natural matings between Siamese and Burmese cats.
 One of these naturally bred cats was imported to the United States in the 1930s.
 The cat's name was Wong Mau, and she became the mother of the modern Burmese and Tonkinese breeds.
 In the 1950s, the first human-initiated mating between the Siamese and Burmese was done by a breeder named Milan Greer.

-Though Milan discontinued his breeding program, other breeders became interested in crossing the Burmese and Siamese, most notably Jane Barletta from New Jersey and Margaret Conroy in Ontario.
+Though Greer discontinued his breeding program, other breeders became interested in crossing the Burmese and Siamese, most notably Jane Barletta from New Jersey and Margaret Conroy in Ontario.
 These breeders produced what is today called the Tonkinese, named after the Tonkin region in northern Vietnam.